-Birmingham City Council has proposed a charging Clean Air Zone which would encompass all roads within the A4540 Middleway ring road.
-The daily charge would be between £50 and £100 for HGVs and £12.50 for vans.
+Birmingham City Council has agreed a charging Clean Air Zone which will encompass all roads within the A4540 Middleway ring road.
+The daily charge is set at £50 for HGVs and £8 for vans.
 Points of note regarding the Birmingham CAZ include:

 - A one-year exemption for HGVs, vans and coaches owned by firms within the CAZ (up to two per business) and commercial vehicles covered by existing finance agreements

 - A leasing scheme for low emission black cabs or grant to help cabbies convert to cleaner LPG fuel

 A website has been launched to help fleet operators and self-employed drivers prepare for the implementation of the CAZ.
 This can be accessed here.

 The below video has been produced by Birmingham Council to explain Clean Air Zones:

 The map below (courtesy of Birmingham City Council) shows the proposed zone, with colours indicating the concentration of pollution (reds and yellows indicating the worst polluted areas).